For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Indeed, here you are, that much is certain.
 No doubt about it, you did cross over.
 But did you cross over in the way you think?’

 ‘What do you mean: cross over in the way I think?
-Aren't you listening?
-Of course, I crossed over, what other way was there?’
+Aren’t you listening?
+Of course, I crossed over; what other way is there?’

-‘The route you just mentioned, the one you said a voice directed you towards.
-Didn’t I just hear you say you came by way of that approach?’
+‘But how about the other approach you just mentioned; the one you said a voice directing you towards; didn’t I just hear you say you came by way of that approach?’

-Even before Mo said this, my last words caught in my throat.
-I knew something didn’t sound right but how could I have done both at the same time?
+Even before Mo mentioned this, it seemed my last words caught in my throat.
+I knew something didn’t sound right; how could I have done both at the same time?

 Mo’s question triggered something within me that left me stunned.
 As I continued to stand there, I closed my eyes and concentrating on what I felt stirring deep within.
 I wasn’t sure what was emerging, but whatever it was, had a foreboding feel.
 Then, slowly, fragmented scenes of blurred cliffs and canyon walls started to flash into my mind.
 First, they appeared as still-frames, then merging in slow motion.
 The images quickened, running seamlessly in vivid detail, as the whole horrific scene began to play itself out.
 The veil of amnesia had lifted.